Algebraic solutions of linear differential equations: an arithmetic approach: Grothendieck's conjecture

 Conversely, assume that \eqref{op order 1 char 0} has a nonzero rational solution $f(x)$.
 This $f(x)$ can be factored as a product of linear factors $f(x) = c\prod_{i=1}^m (x - a_i)^{n_i}$ with $c \in \Qbar^{\times}$, $a_i \in \Qbar$ and $n_i \in \Z$.
 A straightforward calculation yields

 This shows that $a(x)$ has at most a simple pole with integral residue at each point of $\Qbar$ and vanishes at $\infty$, as expected.

 We now consider the ``algebraic case''.
 Let us first assume that $a(x)$ has at most a simple pole with rational residue at each point of $\Qbar$ and vanishes at $\infty$.
-We thus have
+Then, we can argue as we did above in the rational case, the only differences being that the $n_{i}$ involved in \eqref{decomp elts simples} are no longer in $\Z$ but in $\Q$ and that \eqref{sol cas rationnel} is no longer rational but algebraic.